reactjs/react-router-redux/README.md

 * Much smaller and simpler.
 You don't need to learn another library on top of everything else.
 * We encourage direct access of react-router APIs.
 Need server-side rendering, or something else advanced?
 Just read react-router's docs.
-* We only store current URL and state, whereas redux-router stores the entire location object from react-router.
+* We only put the current location in state, whereas redux-router stores the entire router state, which includes router-specific things like params.

 ### Usage